Daniel Cleary (footballer): Liverpool

+In 2024, Cleary revealed he was suing both Brewitt and Liverpool for contributing to the "loss of a top-level career", due to resulting further injury and depression.

 Birmingham City

 Cleary signed for EFL Championship club Birmingham City on 27 July 2016.
 Cleary played for the club's reserve side up until the summer of 2017 when we was loaned out.
-On 19 January 2018, after returning from his loan at Solihull Moors, Birmingham announced that Cleary had left the club by mutual consent, later admitting that he had fell out of love with the game at that time.
+On 19 January 2018, after returning from his loan at Solihull Moors, Birmingham announced that Cleary had left the club by mutual consent, later admitting that he had fallen out of love with the game at that time.

 Solihull Moors

 On 26 July 2017, Cleary sealed a loan move to National League side Solihull Moors until 2 January 2018, alongside Birmingham teammate Connal Trueman.
-He made a total of 3 appearances during his time at the club.
+He made a total of three appearances during his time at the club.